 What Is A Direct Care Professional?

-Direct care professionals (DCPs) are defined as individuals who provide supportive services and care to people experiencing illnesses or disabilities and who receive compensation for such services.
+To define the role more clearly, Direct care professionals (DCPs) are "individuals who provide supportive services and care to people experiencing illnesses or disabilities and who receive compensation for such services."
 This definition excludes nurses, case managers and social workers.
 “Direct care professional” is the umbrella name for the workforce.
 DCPs are commonly called direct support professionals, direct care workers, supported community living workers, home health aides, certified nurse aides, and many other job titles (source)

 1. Direct Care Professionals Administer Medications